 - WEBINAR SERIES - The "Supremes" Issue Significant Decisions During The 2013-2014 Term

 "If I had eight hours to chop down a tree, I'd spend six hours sharpening my ax."

-Jim Coleman has thirty-three years of experience in counseling employers on wage and hour matters, as well as defending employers in wage and hour litigation and administrative proceedings.
+Jim Coleman has thirty-five years of experience in counseling employers on wage and hour matters, as well as defending employers in wage and hour litigation and administrative proceedings.
 His expertise includes in-depth knowledge of the Fair Labor Standards Act (FLSA), and many comparable state wage and hour laws.
-Jim serves as General Counsel for the National Council of Chain Restaurants, and through his representation of the trade association, as well as many of its member companies, he has developed considerable expertise in addressing legal issues of particular concern to the food service industry.
+Jim served as General Counsel for the National Council of Chain Restaurants for two decades, and through his representation of the trade association, as well as many of its member companies, he has developed considerable expertise in addressing legal issues of particular concern to the food service industry.
 Jim has also represented the chain restaurant industry before Congress in connection with legislative matters involving the FLSA and the NLRA.

 - Employment Litigation: Staying Out of Court - Counsel to Counsel Magazine